davidalber/jupyterhub-aws/playbooks/README.md

 You need to do some configuration before running Ansible.
 Follow these
 steps:
-1. Copy inventory.template to inventory.
+1. Copy the inventory.template file to inventory.
 Update the domain name in the new file.

    If you are not deploying JupyterHub with a custom domain, use the EC2 instance's IP address.
 Note: this is not a good production